Kamata954/indonesian-yomichan-dictionary/README.md

 If you are already using Yomichan for Japanese/Chinese, I recommend creating a new profile or new browser to load the dictionaries.

 You can follow [Xelieu's Mining Setup](https://rentry.co/mining) if this is your first time using Yomichan.

+The dictionary is compatible with Yomitan as well.
+[Anime Cards](https://animecards.site/yomichansetup/) has a compact guide on how to get it set up.

 Once Yomichan is set up, go to Yomichan settings > configure installed and enabled dictionaries > import.
 Import the zip file. (both the json files in the en-id-wiktionary folder should be in a zip file)